ObiOne84/fitness-club/README.md

 >- ### *Navigation Bar* ###
 >
 >   - Featured at the top of the page, for all three pages, and Thank You page.
 The navigation bar is fully responsive and includes Logo, Home page, Gallery, and Join page.
 The navigation repeats on each page to provide easy navigation for the users.
->   - The logo and navigation buttons change colour to coral on the hover.
+>   - The logo and navigation buttons change color to shade of orange on the hover.
 > ![Hover over navigation button](assets/screenshots/hover-navigation.jpg)
->   - The reversed colour of the button, with a grey shadow, indicates an active page for the user.
+>   - The reversed color of the button, with a grey shadow, indicates an active page for the user.
->   -	Onclick, the button shifts down and changes the background colour to active, informing users about a successful click before directing the user to the chosen page.
+>   -	Onclick, the button shifts down and changes the background color to active, informing users about a successful click before directing the user to the chosen page.
 >   - The navigation section will allow users to easily navigate between the pages across various devices without using the back button.
 >
 > ![Navigation menu bar](assets/screenshots/navigation-menu-bar.jpg)